discretize/discretize-guides/builds/warrior/banner-berserker/index.md

 </Message>

 ### **Prestacking**
-- Drop a <Item name="whitemantleportaldevice"/> near the mistlock and jump over to Arkk's platform using the special action key.
+- Drop a <Item name="whitemantleportaldevice"/> near the mistlock and jump over to Arkk's platform using the <Effect name="hypernovalaunch"/>.
 - Precast <Skill name="Banner of Strength"/>, <Skill name="Banner of Discipline"/>, <Skill name="Banner of Tactics"/> and <Skill name="battlestandard"/>.
 - Take the portal back
 - Drop a fire field with <Skill name="Flames of war"/>.